 - Big Pipe Creek: The use of Big Pipe Creek at Union Mills has been in the Carroll County Water & Sewer Master Plan since the 1960s.
 Big Pipe Creek has a significantly larger watershed than the existing Cranberry intake, which results in a substantial increased baseline stream flow when compared to the existing Cranberry Branch water supply.
-The initial plan to utilize Big Pipe Creek involved the construction of the raw water intake, off-line reservoir, raw water pump station and raw water main to transfer water into the existing water system. - Hyde's Quarry: Hyde's Quarry is located within a 60.15 acre parcel owned by the Commissioners of Carrol County.
+The initial plan to utilize Big Pipe Creek involved the construction of the raw water intake, off-line reservoir, raw water pump station and raw water main to transfer water into the existing water system. - Hyde's Quarry: Hyde's Quarry is located within a 60.15-acre parcel owned by the Commissioners of Carrol County.
 The quarry itself is approximately 8.3 acres in size, with no obvious tributaries adding to or draining from the quarry.
 Preliminary testing/monitoring of Hyde's Quarry has shown promise for significant withdrawals without deleterious effects on nearby water resources. - Purchase of Finished Water from City of Baltimore: The City of Baltimore has a large water supply and treatment system.
-An agreement could be developed to allow the City of Westminster to purchase water from the City of Baltimore. - Purchase of Finished Water from a Private Pennsylvania Water System: A private Pennsylvania water system has a large water supply and treatment system.
-An agreement could be developed to allow the City of Westminster to purchase water from this private supplier. - Conservation: Continue to encourage commercial water users to practice water reuse.
+An agreement could be developed to allow the City of Westminster to purchase water from the City of Baltimore.

+Conservation: Continue to encourage commercial water users to practice water reuse.
 Although some commercial users are currently reusing water, increasing the amount of water reuse would be advantageous for reducing future water demand.